LORNA I HARRIS

 Lorna I. Harris, PhD MCIEEM

-I am an ecosystem scientist and collaborative leader, broadly interested in the ecology and biogeochemistry of freshwater ecosystems, and particularly peatland carbon cycling.
-My research focuses on understanding ecosystem structure and function and the impacts of climate change and other disturbances (e.g., industrial development) on ecosystem values.
+I am an ecosystem scientist and collaborative leader, broadly interested in the ecology and biogeochemistry of freshwater ecosystems and forests.
+My work focuses mainly on peatlands - the bogs, fens, and swamps of the world.
+My scientific research focuses on understanding ecosystem structure and function and the impacts of climate change and other disturbances (e.g., industrial development) on ecosystems and their values.
 I am also working within the international peatland science and policy community to form stronger links in science and public policy for the protection and stewardship of peatlands across Canada and globally.

 Effectively communicating science to a wide range of audiences is critical for policy impact and actions, and I am always happy to talk about peatlands!
 You can find links to TV interviews and documentaries, radio and podcast interviews, and various media articles featuring my work on this site.